bedag/helm-charts/charts/manifests/templates/utils/README.md

 #### Arguments

-If an as required marked argument is missing, the template engine will intentionally.
+If a required argument is missing, the template engine will intentionally fail.

   * `.`/`.context` - Inherited Root Context (Required).
   * `.bundlename` - Overwrites the prefix with the bundlename (Optional)